markclements/website/Lipids.md

 This entropy-driven process leads to the formation of a bilayer membrane.

-<embed width="420" height="345" src="http://www.youtube.com/v/UyNiAYaVhMQ" type="application/x-shockwave-flash"> </embed>
+<embed width="420" height="345" src="http://www.youtube.com/v/lm-dAvbl330" type="application/x-shockwave-flash"> </embed>

-> *Movie: Click the image and watch an animation of a phospholipid membrane in action!*
+*Movie: Click the image and watch an animation of a lipid membrane forming spontaneously*

 * * * * *